Dylan-Curtis/MLB-Connect/README.md

 To get started, make sure you have set up your WSL2 or Mac environment.

-1. Go to the backend repository: https://github.com/Dylan-Curtis/MLB-Connect
-2. Click on "Fork" button to create a copy of the repository in your GitHub account.
+1. Click on "Fork" button to create a copy of the repository in your GitHub account.

    ![ForkBtn](https://www.earthdatascience.org/images/earth-analytics/git-version-control/githubguides-bootcamp-fork.png)

-3. Click on "Create Fork" to confirm the creation of your forked repository.
+2. Click on "Create Fork" to confirm the creation of your forked repository.

    ![CreateFork](https://github.com/jccaropino7786/legendary-phase1-project/blob/main/images%20and%20gifs/create%20fork.PNG?raw=true)